 What makes this assignment so exciting?

 “First of all, the length of the project; we have cooperated for five years now and are continuing to do so.
-The trust GE has put in us is also very exciting.
+The trust Cytiva has put in us is also very exciting.
 We have often visited the sites without them being with us.
 And then it is a global assignment, which makes it interesting and complex in its own way.”

 “Doing this project, we are showing customers that we do our utmost to be able to deliver.”